tfausak/tfausak.github.io/_posts/2015-05-07-announcing-active-interaction-2.md

 - useful for any type of object
 - warning in 1.6

-## Results

-- added results to invalid outcomes
-- this allows returning a common object from an interaction
-- this is mostly useful when updating an existing record
-- no warning in 1.6

 ## Hashes

 - use hashes with indifferent access throughout